colindean/dnsimple-inadyn-bridge/README.md

 suddenly implements it (unlikely, I've asked), all the user must change is the hostname of the DDNS server.

+Not a DNSimple customer?
+[Check it out](https://dnsimple.com/r/454cd7929c285f) and help the author (@colindean) earn free service.

 Intention
 ---------